Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

-Here, we study the influence of the activated LSBAs number on the attack performance at the inference time.
+Here, we first study the influence of the activated backdoor number on the attack performance of our method at inference time (at training time, 4 backdoors are applied).
 Figure \ref{fig:asr_by_attack_num} shows the results.
-As can be seen from the figure, the attack performance (ASR) of the smooth attacks generally increases by the number of activated LSBAs, and it usually achieves an acceptable attack performance when two LSBAs are activated at the inference time.
+As can be seen from the figure, the attack performance (ASR) of our method generally increases as the number of activated backdoors increases, and it usually achieves an acceptable attack performance when two backdoors are activated in the attack stage.